 (f) "School age" means a child who is at least five years of age, but is younger than 11 years of age.

-"Monthly" means at least once every calendar month, for the purposes of chemical dependency treatment programs licensed under Minnesota Rules, parts 9530.6405 to 9530.6505.
+"Monthly" means at least once every calendar month, for the purposes of substance use disorder treatment programs licensed under chapter 245G.